ivotron/ivotron.github.io/_posts/2013-10-22-srl-oktoberfest-talk.md

   * declarative interface

+# References {.allowframebreaks}

 <!--
 comments:

 Joe:

   - add slide numbers.
 Makes asking questions a ton easier if you can say "on slide X...l
   - first figure: fix label on storage cluster.
 It's under the image
   - Slide "new possibilities": third bullet should start with "is"?
   - "high-level flow" slide: use 2 bullet points for "two-phase execution".
 It's unclear where the three items fall into the two phases.
   - maybe talk up the idea of optimizing data movement and reorganization when loading data from disk into the cluster.
 This is a really useful feature for after the fact analytics.

 Carlos:

-  * Ivo's dry run; start at 9:53, ends at 10:30
-  * Mention summer internship at Intel
-  * Need better context for exascale: swim lanes
-  * Slide numbers!
-  * Pictures instead of ASCII art
-      * Better stick with architecture drawing
-      * "exascale API" is not that meaningful
-      * You say a lot of things without illustration on that slide
   * Why transactions?
 Why asynchronous?
   * Architecture: explain difference of IO node network topology compared to storage nodes
   * Object-based features
       * Significance of "objects" is not clear
       * What is "IOD"?